-The HALO® 90 Å Phenyl-Hexyl columns are best utilized with mobile phases that are mixtures of methanol and water or acetonitrile and water.
+The HALO® 90 Å Phenyl-Hexyl bonded phase is nonpolar in nature.
+It is best utilized with mobile phases that are mixtures of methanol and water or acetonitrile and water.
 Higher levels of the organic solvent component will typically reduce the retention of the sample compounds.
-Using elevated temperatures (e.g., 40 - 60 °C) will reduce the viscosity of the mobile phase and allow the use of faster flowrates and lower column pressure for high sample throughput.
-Gradient-elution techniques using 5 -10% organic component as the initial mobile phase and increasing to 100% organic component as the final mobile phase often can effect separations of complex sample mixtures in minimal time.
+Using elevated temperatures (e.g., 40-60 °C) will reduce the viscosity of the mobile phase and allow the use of faster flow rates and lower column pressure for high sample throughput.
+Gradient elution techniques using 5-10% organic component as the initial mobile phase and increasing to 100% organic component as the final mobile phase often can effect separations of complex sample mixtures in minimal time.

+HALO® 90 Å Phenyl-Hexyl columns are highly suited for the reversed-phase separation of basic, neutral, or acidic compounds.
+HALO® 90 Å Phenyl-Hexyl columns will have similar retention to C8 phases but different selectivity for some compounds compared to alkane phases.
+Many aromatic compounds interact more strongly with the phenyl phase compared to C18/C8.
 Ionizable compounds, such as acids and bases, are generally best separated with mobile phases buffered at pH of 2 to 3.
 The use of 20-50 mM buffers is always recommended for optimum results and long-term stability when separating ionizable compounds.
 Additional information on solvent selection and separation techniques can be found in Chapters Six, Seven, and Eight, Practical HPLC Method Development, Second Edition, L.R.
 Snyder, J.L.
 Glajch, and J.J.
 Kirkland, (John Wiley & Sons, 1997).